skent259/crapssim/crapssim_api/docs/ROADMAP.md

 Error handling has also been aligned with CrapsSim v4.0 semantics, ensuring all API error codes faithfully mirror core engine behavior.

+**Status:** Phase 2 implementation is complete.
+The API now runs clean under Python 3.10–3.13, forwards engine error codes faithfully, and reports pushes without embedding any craps rules in the API layer.